trustbit/exercises/transport-tycoon.md

 | ABBBABAAABBB | ?      |

 When done, feel free to add your solution to the [transport-tycoon](transport-tycoon/) folder (you might need to clone the repository and send a Pull Request).
 Put the code into the subfolder named the same as your github alias.

+### Exercise Notes

+- Don't worry about making the code extensible.
+We will evolve the codebase, but the deeper domain dive will have to start from the scratch.

+- Don't worry if your numbers don't exactly match answers from your colleagues.
+There is a small loop-hole in the exercise that makes it non-deterministic.
+We will address it later.

+- While picking the language for the exercise, pick whatever that would let you solve the problem quicker.
+If you are itching to try out a new fancy language that you are less familiar with, there will be a chance for that later.

+### Bonus points

+1. What is the possible reason for the different solutions to return different answers?

 ## Exercise 2